cliffclick/aa/README.md

 **Modern:** Statically typed.
 Functional programming with full-strength type inference - types are everywhere optional.
 Minimal syntax.
-REPL (i.e. incremental static typing) and seperate compilation.
+REPL (i.e. incremental static typing) and separate compilation.
 Typed C-style
 macros: most syntax errors in dead code are typed.

 My intent is a modern language that can be used where C or C++ is used: low-level